cnnrbrn/feu-js-frameworks/module-3/lesson-2.md

 In the code above, we

 - import React from the `react` package
-- create a function called `Heading` - the name must begin with a capital letter
+- create a function called `Heading`
 - return an `h1` tag with the value of `Noroff React` from the function
 - and finally export the `Heading` function so that we can import it in other files